 Financial Literacy Grants Program

-J. P. Morgan Chase Foundation Invites Applications for Financial Literacy Grants Program – Deadline: October 21, 2002
+J. P. Morgan Chase Foundation Announces Financial Literacy Grants Program Guidelines

-To be eligible, an organization must be a tax-exempt organization or public charity with 501(c)(3) status from the IRS; be a qualifying nonprofit or a member of the Jump$tart Coalition for Personal Financial Literacy or one of its affiliates; be located in or serve low- and/or moderate-income communities, and/or the project must benefit low- and/or moderate-income young adults or workforce development populations; and provide evidence that it is an active participant in the management of the project and has committed its own resources (financial and human) to the project.
+In order to be eligible, an applicant organization must be a tax-exempt organization, public charity, with 501(c)(3) status from the IRS or a qualifying nonprofit; be located in or serve low- and/or moderate-income communities and/or the project must benefit young adults or workforce development populations; and provide evidence that it is an active participant in the management of the project and has committed its own resources (financial and human) to the project.

 Stay Current in Philly's Higher Education and Nonprofit Sector

 We compile a weekly email with local events, resources, national conferences, calls for proposals, grant, volunteer and job opportunities in the higher education and nonprofit sectors.